tholonia/iching_cli/book/v2/markdown/hexagram_23.md

 ##### *The Fall of Constantinople*

 #### In 1453, the Byzantine Empire's centuries-old stronghold, Constantinople, fell to the Ottoman Empire, marking the end of an era.
-For centuries, Byzantium had stood as a bastion of Christianity's glory and the keeper of ancient Roman traditions—a waning power surrounded by rising forces.
+For centuries, Byzantium had stood as a bastion of Christianity's glory and the keeper of ancient Roman traditions, a waning power surrounded by rising forces.
 Sultan Mehmed II's calculated strategies and relentless siege brought new military technologies, including massive cannons that shattered the once-impregnable walls.
-The city, straining under internal decay and external pressure, witnessed the final breach—a potent symbol of Europe's shift from medieval to early modern times.
+The city, straining under internal decay and external pressure, witnessed the final breach, a potent symbol of Europe's shift from medieval to early modern times.
 As Byzantine defenders and citizens faced their fate, they grappled with the dissolving remnants of their world.
 The Ottoman conquest introduced a vibrant new era under Islam, transforming Constantinople into Istanbul, a bridge between East and West, reflective of renewal amidst decay.
 The fall of Constantinople, thus, represents not only dissolution but the potential for dynamic rebirth as history's cycles usher in new epochs.

 <div style="font-size: 8pt;font-style:italic">Source: The Fall of Constantinople 1453 by Steven Runciman, 1453: The Holy War for Constantinople and the Clash of Islam and the West by Roger Crowley</div>